 - Meet industry leaders and analytics/data science hiring managers

-- Competitors must be a current, active undergraduate student during spring 2021
+- Competitors must be a current, active graduate or doctoral student enrolled in the spring 2022 semester.

-- All teams must consist of members from their own institution, defined as:
+- All teams must be comprised of members from their own institution, defined as:

 - University of South Carolina